Edappadi K. Palaniswami: Chief minister (2017–2021)

 In the 2019 Indian general election, AIADMK under the leadership of Palaniswami, contested in alliance with the Bharatiya Janata Party and won only a single seat.
 In 2019, Palaniswami launched the Yaadhum Oore programme aimed at garnering foreign investment in the state.
 He visited United States, United Kingdom and United Arab Emirates to promote the same.
 His administration created new districts such as Tenkasi, Kallakurichi, Tirupattur, Ranipet and Chengalpattu in 2019, and Mayiladuthurai in 2020, by carving them out from existing districts.
 After six decades of waiting by the people, Palaniswami laid the foundation stone for the ₹1,652-crore Athikadavu–Avinashi Groundwater Recharge and Drinking Water Supply Scheme on 28 February 2019, and the project work commenced on 25 December that year.

+In 2019, a sexual assault case was reported in Pollachi town, in which eight women were officially identified as survivors, while reports indicated that at least 60 women may have been affected between 2016 and 2018.
+The survivors were allegedly blackmailed, sexually assaulted, and videographed.
+The identities of survivors were revealed by the Coimbatore Superintendent of Police during a press conference, which drew criticism.
+The case was later transferred to the Central Bureau of Investigation (CBI) for further investigation.
+CBI arrested nine men, including an AIADMK students’ wing secretary, on charges of criminal conspiracy, sexual harassment, rape, and gang rape, including repeated assaults on the same victim.
+In 2025, all nine men were convicted and sentenced to life imprisonment.
+The court also directed the state government to pay a total compensation of ₹85 lakh to eight survivors.

 In February 2020, the Government of Tamil Nadu declared the Kaveri delta region as a protected special agriculture zone.
 In May 2020, the government passed an order for reservation of 7.5% of seats in government medical colleges to students from public schools while also announcing a plan to set up eleven new government medical colleges with 1,650 seats.
 After the first three phases of excavation by the Archaeological Survey of India (ASI) at Keezhadi between 2014 and 2017, the state department of archaeology took over further excavations in consultation with the ASI.
-In the fourth phase of excavations in 2017–18 done at a cost of ₹5.5 million, 5,820 artifacts and brick constructions dating back to the Sangam era were excavated.
+In the fourth phase of excavations in 2017–18 done at a cost of ₹5.5 million, 5,820 artefacts and brick constructions dating back to the Sangam era were excavated.
 On 20 July 2020, Palaniswami laid the foundation for the Keezhadi museum in Sivaganga district to showcase the artefacts unearthed from Keezhadi excavation site.